SYDNEY – Australia’s Jewish community went into official lockdown on Monday after a gunman held hostages inside an inner-city café in Sydney.

 By nightfall, five hostages had escaped or been freed; the number of hostages who remain captive have not been confirmed.

-- The Sydney siege: Terror in paradise
+- Terror in Paradise

 A senior Jewish security official, who declined to be named, told Haaretz: “Jewish institutions across Australia are in lockdown, excursions have been canceled and tight security measures are in place.”